rjones-lf/iroha/docs/source/core_concepts/glossary.rst

 Pending Transactions
 ^^^^^^^^^^^^^^^^^^^^

-..
-TODO igor-egorov, 2018-07-04, IR-1356, add here a link to MST docs

 Any transaction that has lesser signatures at the moment than `quorum`_ of transaction creator account is considered as pending.
-Pending transaction will be submitted for stateful validation as soon as multi signature mechanism (*to be documented*) will collect required amount of signatures for quorum.
+Pending transaction will be submitted for `stateful validation`_ as soon as `multisignature <#multisignature-transactions>`__ mechanism will collect required amount of signatures for quorum.

 Transaction that already has quorum of signatures can also be considered as pending in cases when the transaction is a part of `batch of transactions`_ and there is a not fully signed transaction.